iameox/dogor.io-client/README.md

 ## Prerequisites
 You need Git, Python 3.10+ and Pip installed.
-This guide assumes Python is available behind the `python` alias, and Pip behind `pip` alias.
+This guide assumes Python is available behind the `python` alias, and Pip behind `pip`.

 ## Installation